Skip to content

 After a few hours of wear, disposable gloves start to lose their strength and their protective barrier starts to degrade.
 This means you won’t be protected against injuries, chemicals, and viruses.

-Be more responsible – here are tips on how to dispose of nitrile gloves safely.
+Here are some tips on how to safely dispose of nitrile gloves.

 If your gloves are contaminated, such as because they’ve been exposed to germs, you’ll want to ensure that you throw them away properly.